2006 Washington Huskies football team

 The 2006 Washington Huskies football team represented the University of Washington in the 2006 NCAA Division I FBS football season.
 Led by second-year head coach Tyrone Willingham, the team compiled a 5–7 record and was ninth in the Pacific-10 Conference.
 Home games were played on campus at Husky Stadium in Seattle.

-Background

-Two years earlier in 2004, the Huskies had a dismal 1–10 season, with their lone victory over San Jose State.
-With three games remaining, second-year head coach Keith Gilbertson announced his resignation, effective at the end of the season.
-Willingham was hired in December after being dismissed from Notre Dame.

-While Washington saw an overall improvement on the team in 2005, they still struggled to win games, and finished with a 2–9 record.
-Highlights of the season were victories over Idaho and Pac-10 foe Arizona, and holding USC to 390 yards, their lowest offensive total of the year.
+Beginning with this season, the NCAA allowed a twelve-game regular season schedule.
+The Pac-10 schedule was increased from eight to nine games; each team played all nine conference opponents.

 Pre-season

 Redshirt freshman tailback J.R.
 Hasty was expected to have a big impact on the offense, but was declared academically ineligible.
 Senior Isaiah Stanback and sophomore Johnny Durocher competed for the starting quarterback position.
 Junior College transfers were Anthony Atkins (DE), Jason Wells (S), and Jordan Murchison (CB).
 All were expected to fill holes in the team.

 Washington did not appear in any pre-season rankings and was predicted to finish last in the Pac-10 media poll.